Triplex Plunger Pump vs Multistage Centrifugal Pump: Pressure Stability, Efficiency & Real Plant Selection Guide

 Multistage Centrifugal Failure Patterns

-• cavitation and noise when NPSH margin collapses (hot suction, long suction line, fouled strainer).
+• Cavitation and noise when NPSH margin collapses (hot suction, long suction line, fouled strainer).

 • Seal distress from off-curve operation, high recirculation heat, or poor flush/plan practices.